ToBlick/cs101/slides/starter-kit.md

 - Never use TextEdit on OS X to edit code.
 - Never use Notepad on Windows to edit code.
 - Do not use Microsoft Word or Google Docs to edit code
-- Beware of Emacs, lest you find yourself forever dreaming of keyboard shortcuts.
+- A good text editor allows you to use (and set) keyboard shortcuts.
+E.g. on Mac: Command+Shift+L in Sublime Text or Command+Option in Visual Studio Code to edit several lines at once.

 ---